GA00A-V/Websites-Templates/README.md

-# websites.ga00av.io
+# Websites Templates
-All websites created by GA00AV
+All websites templates created by GA00AV.